What Is SQL Server And How Does It Work?

-Since the SQL standard is huge, most database solutions do not incorporate the entire standard as a whole.
-Most of the time it is up to the database designers to make the database behave the way they want, and this is the reason most of SQL databases do not have compatibility with each other.
+Most database solutions do not incorporate the entire SQL standard, because it is massive.
+It's up to database designers to make the database behave as they want.
+This choice is the reason most SQL databases are not cross-compatible.

 SQL Language Elements

-- Expressions – These can produce scalar values or tables, made up of rows and columns of data.
+- Expressions – Expressions produce scalar values or tables, made up of rows and columns of data.

-- Clauses – These are the components of different queries and statements.
+- Clauses – Clauses are the components of different queries and statements.

-- Predicates – These specify conditions that are used to limit the effects of Queries and Statements or to change the flow of the entire program.
+- Predicates – Predicates establish conditions to limit the effects of Queries and Statements or to change a program's flow.

 - Program flow

-In database systems, SQL statements are used to generate queries from a client program to the database.
-This can allow the users to execute a wide range of fast data manipulation.
+SQL statements help database administrators to generate queries from a client program to the database.
+Users can execute a wide range of fast data manipulation using these statements.